 In general, microfiber pads typically come in two varieties – cutting & compounding or polishing & finishing.
 And if you stick with one brand, you should soon learn how their system works.

-At first thought, you might think that a big, soft, smooth wool pad would be the ultimate in finishing, the final step to creating the ultimate in smooth paintwork, but the reality is that these are more of an all-rounder that work well.
+At first thought, you might think that a big, soft, smooth wool pad would be the ultimate in finishing, the final step to creating the ultimate in smooth paintwork, but the reality is that these are more of an all-rounder that works well.
 It would still require you to use a separate finishing pad for that glass-like smoothness.

 The Best Buffing Pads